Yarra Me School 2019

 Source: Trauma and Grief Network

-A Trauma Sensitive Approach for Children Aged 0-8 Years
+Literature Review - A Trauma Sensitive Approach for Children Aged 0-8 Years

 Description: This literature review focuses on the impact of trauma and concepts from neurobiology.
 It is written for early childhood educators who encounter infants and children, from newborns to 8 year-olds, who have suffered the effects of significant trauma in their young lives.

-Source: Women’s Health Goulburn North East
+Source: Trauma and young children - a caring approach project, Women’s Health Goulburn North East

 Refugees and Asylum Seekers: Supporting Recovery From Trauma